Ukrainians in Russia: Moscow

 Moscow has had a significant Ukrainian presence since the 17th century.
 The original Ukrainian settlement bordered Kitai-gorod.
-No longer having a Ukrainian character, it is today is known as Maroseyka (a corruption of Malorusseyka, or Little Russian).
+No longer having a Ukrainian character, it is today known as Maroseyka (a corruption of Malorusseyka, or Little Russian).
 During Soviet times the main street, Maroseyka, was named after the Ukrainian Cossack hetman Bohdan Khmelnytsky.
 After Moscow State University was founded in 1755, many students from Ukraine studied there.
 Many of these students had commenced their studies at the Kyiv-Mohyla Academy.

 In the first years after the revolution of 1905, Moscow was one of the major centres of the Ukrainian movement for self-awareness.
 The monthly magazine Zoria (Зоря, English: Star) was edited by A. Krymsky, and from 1912 to 1917 the Ukrainian cultural and literary magazine Ukrainskaya zhizn was also published there (edited by Symon Petliura).
 Books in the Ukrainian language were published in Moscow from 1912 and Ukrainian theatrical troupes of M. Kropovnytsky and M. Sadovsky were constantly performing in Moscow.

 Moscow's Ukrainians played an active role in opposing the attempted coup in August 1991.

 According to the 2001 census, there are 253,644 Ukrainians living in the city of Moscow, making them the third-largest ethnic group in that city after Russians and Tatars.
 A further 147,808 Ukrainians live in the Moscow region.
 The Ukrainian community in Moscow operates a cultural centre on Arbat Street, whose head is appointed by the Ukrainian government.
 It publishes two Ukrainian-language newspapers and has organized Ukrainian-language Saturday and Sunday schools.

 Saint Petersburg

 When Saint Petersburg was the capital during the Russian Empire era, it attracted people from many nations including Ukraine.
 The Ukrainian poets Taras Shevchenko and Dmytro Bortniansky spent most of their lives in Saint Petersburg.
-Ivan Mazepa, carrying out the orders of Peter I, was responsible for sending many Ukrainians to help build St Petersburg, where they died on a massive scale.
+Ivan Mazepa, carrying out the orders of Peter I, was responsible for sending many Ukrainians to help build St Petersburg.

 According to the 2001 census, there are 87,119 Ukrainians living in the city of St Petersburg, where they constitute the largest non-Russian ethnic group.
 The former mayor, Valentina Matviyenko (née Tyutina), was born in Khmelnytskyi Oblast of western Ukraine and is of Ukrainian ethnicity.

-Zeleny Klyn
+Green Ukraine

-Zeleny Klyn is often referred to as Zelena Ukraina.
+Green Ukraine is often referred to as Zeleny Klyn.
 This is an area of land settled by Ukrainians which is a part of Far Eastern Siberia, located on the Amur River and the Pacific Ocean.
 It was named by Ukrainian settlers.
 The territory consists of over 1000000 km2 and had a population of 3.1 million in 1958.

 Ukrainians made up 26% of the population in 1926.
 In the last Russian census, 94,058 people in Primorsky Krai claimed Ukrainian ethnicity, making Ukrainians the second-largest ethnic group and largest ethnic minority.